Random Number Conversion and LOCC Conversion via Restricted Storage: Introduction

 We also consider LOCC conversion for pure entangled states in quantum information theory.
 The asymptotic behavior of LOCC conversion has been intensively studied \cite{BBPS96,BPRST01,HL04,HW03,Hay06,HKMMW03,KH13-2}.
 However, unlike conventional settings of LOCC conversion, we assume that LOCC conversion passes through quantum system to store entangled states named {\it entanglement storage}.
 In the setting, an initial i.i.d. pure entangled state is once transformed into the entanglement storage with smaller dimension by LOCC and then transformed again to approximate a target i.i.d. pure state by LOCC.
 In particular, when the target pure entangled state is the same as the original pure entangled state, this problem can be regarded as LOCC compression of entangled states into the given entanglement storage.
 Since the storage to keep the entangled states is implemented with a limited resources, the analysis for LOCC compression is expected to be useful to store entanglement in small quantum system.
-Since LOCC convertibility between pure entangled states can be translated to majorization relation between two probability distributions consisting of the squared Schmidt coefficients of the states \cite{Nie99,VJN00}, we focus on the relation between majorization conversion and deterministic conversion which describes RNC to analyze the asymptotic behavior of LOCC conversion.
-Then, it is shown that the performance of majorization conversion and deterministic conversion asymptotically coincide with each other as similar to the results of conventional RNC shown in \cite{KH13-2}.
+It is known that LOCC convertibility between pure entangled states can be translated to majorization relation between two probability distributions consisting of the squared Schmidt coefficients of the states \cite{Nie99,VJN00}.
+Through this translation, we can reduce the asymptotics of LOCC conversion via entanglement storage into that of RNC via random number storage as similar to the results of conventional RNC without storage shown in \cite{KH13-2}.
+In particular, the rate regions for LOCC conversion are immediately derived from those for RNC.

 The paper is organized as follows.
 In Section \ref{sec:family}, we introduce the generalized Rayleigh-normal distribution function as a function defined by an optimization problem.
 Then we show its basic properties used in the asymptotics of RNC via restricted storage.
 In Section \ref{sec:NARNC}, we formulate random number conversion (RNC) via restricted storage by two kinds of approximate conversion methods and give their relations in non-asymptotic setting.
 In Section \ref{sec:ARNC}, we proceed to asymptotic analysis for RNC via restricted storage.
 Then, we show the relation between the rates of the maximum conversion number and storage size and draw various rate regions in both frameworks of first and second-order asymptotic theory.
 In Section \ref{sec:RCR}, we see that conventional RNC without storage can be regarded as RNC via restricted storage with infinite size.
 In Section \ref{sec:AQIT}, we consider LOCC conversion via entanglement storage for quantum pure states.
 Using the results for RNC, we derive the asymptotic performance of optimal LOCC conversion.
 In particular, optimal LOCC compression rate is derived in the second-order asymptotics.
 In Section \ref{sec:Proof}, we give technical details of proofs of theorems, propositions and lemmas.
 In Section \ref{sec:Conclusion}, we state the conclusion of the paper.